zhenrong-wang/hpc-now/CONTRIBUTING.md

 - **Graphical User Interface (GUI)**: GUI is always much more user-friendly compare to CLIs.
 We need a cross-platform GUI for this project.
 - **Web-based UI (WUI)**: in order to make the **HPC Cloud** real and accessible for everyone, a web-based UI is essential.
 - **APPlication MANager (known as 'appman')**: a package manager for building/installing/removing HPC/AI applications.
+- **ARM64 Compatibility**: make HPC-NOW work on mainstream ARM devices.

-This list is not detailed or finished, but it shows how this project will evolve: from a CLI (C/S architecture) to a cloud platform (B/S architecture).
+This list is not detailed or completed, but it shows how this project will evolve: from a CLI (C/S architecture) to a cloud platform (B/S architecture).

 Please feel free to propose your ideas.